hashicorp/nomad-driver-virt/examples/storage/ceph/README.md

 ]
 ```

-To retreive the credentials for the `nomad` user, connect to the Ceph admin node and run:
+To retrieve the credentials for the `nomad` user, connect to the Ceph admin node and run:

 ``` shellsession
 $ ceph auth get client.nomad